Komtar: Preparations

-Penang Road in the late-1960s.
-Almost all structures in this photograph were demolished for the complex.

 In 1972, PDC began preparations for phase one.
 The City Council and state government owned 182516 sqft of land for its construction.
 Between 1972 and 1973, the state government acquired the necessary land available, predominantly from inherited landlords of the Straits Chinese elite.
 The total cost of land and property acquisitions was estimated at RM26.2 million in 1977 (RM100.6 million in 2023 value).

 Demolition works at acquired sites involved 769 houses, 304 shops, 14 factories, four cinemas, three schools, a vehicles' office, a post station and a fire station.
 The process evicted 3,175 residents to the city's outer suburbs, including Jelutong, Bayan Baru and the PDC-funded Macallum Street Ghaut.
 The Magazine Circus and most of Gladstone Road was removed.
 By 1973, the state government projected the total cost of the entire complex at RM200 million (RM1.04 billion in 2023 value); phase one at RM77.6 million, with RM40.8 million allocated for the skyscraper.
 The call of tender for the project's construction concluded in December 1973.